jr-john/Social-Stratification/README.md

 ## Data & Analysis

-The data & analysis of the 3 phases are in the respective folders
+The data & analysis of the 3 phases are in the respective folders.
+The overall analysis is also present.

 ## Individual Reports

-Contains the individual works
+Contains the individual reports.

 ## Final Report

-The final report for the project
+The final report for the project.

 # Members